 32.3.6.2 Subcarrier indices in use

-For description on subcarrier indices over which the signal is transmitted for 10MHz non-HT PPDUs, see 19.3.7 (Mathematical description of signals).
+For description on subcarrier indices over which the signal is transmitted for non-NGV 10MHz PPDUs, see 19.3.7 (Mathematical description of signals).

 For a 10 MHz NGV PPDU transmission, the 10 MHz is divided into 64 subcarriers.
 The signal is transmitted on subcarriers –28 to –1 and 1 to 28, with 0 being the center (DC) subcarrier.